How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 The canonical Beyond Time MCP tools reference: every tool, every parameter, every example prompt.
 Bookmark this developer-grade guide and ship faster.

-Introducing the Beyond Time MCP Server: Track Goals From Claude, Cursor, and Any AI Client
+Introducing the Beyond Time MCP Server: Track Goals From Claude

 The Beyond Time MCP server is live.
-Connect Claude, Cursor, and other AI clients to your goals, milestones, habits, and routines through natural language.
+Connect Claude to your goals, milestones, habits, and routines through natural language.
+Templates and examples inside.

 The 5-minute daily OKR review ritual with Claude and MCP — the morning and evening playbook that finally keeps quarterly goals alive every single day.